nicolas-logo/alto-crypto-coins/README.md

 - Use of dependency on Coin page's useEffect of searchText to reload coin information in case of surfing on same page with different parameters
 - Routing to navigate to different pages

+### what I would have liked to implement
+- Pagination of search results
+- API Client errors handling
+- API Cient objects mapped to app objects

 ## Available Scripts